tarnishablec/gallop/README.md

   useContext([context]) //you need to hook Context to this component by useContext()

-  const [cache] = useCache({ val: 1 }) //will not trigger rerender, and only execute once, ⚠⚠you can not use queryselector api in cache
+  const [cache] = useCache({ val: 1 }) //will not trigger rerender, and only execute once, ⚠⚠you can not access dom in cache

   useEffect(() => {
     console.dir(this) //this context can be pass by arrow function